St Neots: Notable residents

-The only person to assassinate a British Prime Minister, John Bellingham, was born in St Neots - Bellingham killed Spencer Perceval at the House of Commons on 11 May 1812.
+John Bellingham was born in St Neots; he acquired notoriety as the only person to assassinate a British Prime Minister.
+Bellingham killed Spencer Perceval at the House of Commons on 11 May 1812.
+He was hanged for murder a week later.

-Winifred Crossley Fair, aviator and one of the First Eight women pilots to join the Air Transport Auxiliary in 1940 during the Second World War.
-She was the first woman to fly a Hurricane fighter.
+Winifred Crossley Fair, aviator and one of the First Eight women pilots to join the Air Transport Auxiliary in 1940 during the Second World War, was the first woman to fly a Hurricane fighter.

-The St Neots Quads are nicknamed for their place of birth; they were the first British quadruplets to survive more than a few days and as of 2021 were the oldest quadruplets in the world.Footballers Lee Philpott and Tim Breacker are from the town, as well as Olympic High Jump Bronze medallist Robbie Grabarz and Olympic fencer Graham Paul.
-Multiple World short course swimming champion Mark Foster also lives in St Neots.
-Rob Harris, the guitarist of the popular musical group Jamiroquai, is also from the town.
+The St Neots Quads are nicknamed for their place of birth; they were the first British quadruplets to survive more than a few days and as of 2021 were the oldest quadruplets in the world.

+Multiple World short course swimming champion Mark Foster lives in St Neots.